siliunobi/DNS-Maude/Maude/attacks_vs_model_resolvers/README.md

 # Description of the models in Maude

-  The formal framework allows to test the expected behaviour of DNS servers and actors that follow closely some RFCs.
+  The formal framework allows to test the expected behaviour of DNS servers and actors that follow closely a specific set of RFCs.
   As a way to expand this testing to englobe "more realistic" behaviour of resolvers, we create Maude models of such resolvers with some of their known parameters.

-  Therefore, in order to approximately predict the results of the experiments, we have to model the resolver implementations in Maude.
+  Therefore, in order to predict the results of the experiments, we need to model the resolver implementations in Maude.
 The resulting AFs are useful to help comparing the predicted values and the actual values of real resolver implementations (for instance generated via the testbed).

 Thus, rather than solely observing the amplification factor of an attack, we can also detect whether there are any discrepancy between the model and the implementation.
   This could give us more hindsight on the reasons why a query resolution acts this way and allow use to identify strange patterns as well limits imposed by the resolvers themselves.